iamaleksandra/AI-in-astro-tutorial-supervised/README.md

 # Air Quality Tutorial: Classification and Regression

-This repository contains a teaching notebook based on the **Air Quality** dataset.
+This repository contains a teaching notebook based on the **Air Quality** dataset from the UCI Machine Learning Repository (Vito, 2008) https://doi.org/10.24432/C59K5F.

 The notebook introduces two common supervised learning tasks using the same real-world dataset: